offmessage/blackpearl/docs/examples/example_3.rst

 .. note:: This project uses the colour sensor and the rainbow, which come with
           the Large Starter kit.

+This is a very simple example, but it shows how the colour sensor can be used to identify the colours it sees, and can be used as the starting point for a sock sorter (or similar, but that's what I need to get my drawers in order!)

 Step by step example
 --------------------

 This example can be found in `blackpearl/examples/example_3.py